 In view of the measures taken by the Swiss authorities in connection with the coronavirus, companies may consider resorting to short-time work, or „reduced working time“, as provided by article 31 and following of the Federal Act on Unemployment Insurance.
-As of 25 March 2020, approx. 500’000 workers are already subject to short-time work due to the coronavirus, which makes short-time work a key element in the fight against the negative economic impacts of the epidemic.
+Up until today, almost two million workers were already or are subject to short-time work due to the coronavirus, which makes short-time work a key element in the fight against the negative economic impacts of the epidemic.

-Five practical questions related to short-time work will be answered below, according to the status of the measures notified by the Federal Council on 25 March 2020.
+Five practical questions related to short-time work will be answered below (status as of 26 January 2021).

 1. Are companies eligible for coronavirus-related short-time work benefits?